crossorigin="anonymous">

 Must we win a game to make the most of it?
 Must we be number one in our field of choice in order to be good and contribute to whatever it is that we're doing?
 The answer is, of course, no, because otherwise, we would only torment ourselves by aiming for a chance that might as well not exist at all.

-This is why the shallowness of this world could be utilized by myself in order to motivate myself to write more and more, until the clock stops ticking.
-Without this emptiness, I would have less incentive to be a philosopher, let alone, pay for a website, and make sure that it will be succeeded by a new "Master".
+This is why the shallowness of this world could be utilized by myself in order to motivate myself to write more and more, hopefully until I die.
+Like cats, one can learn that they do not need much in order to live and be fulfilled.
+And without this emptiness, I would have less incentive to be a philosopher, let alone, pay for a website, and make sure that it will be succeeded by a new "Master".

 Of course, it would be much preferable that this world be a lot deeper than it is currently, but since no one can actually control the world, not even the rich necessarily, the wise decision would be, to accept it, and do what we believe to be best for either of us, others, or both.